The best Carnaval celebration in Ecuador? It’s in Guaranda and don’t miss the ‘Pájaro Azul’

 And the party does not end there.

-Celebrations continue into Monday, February 12, in the nearby communities of Balsapamba and Caluma, ending in Echeandía on Tuesday.
+Celebrations continue Monday, in the nearby communities of Balsapamba and Caluma, ending in Echeandía on Tuesday.

 You can’t leave Guaranda without trying their famous “Pájaro Azul” (Blue Bird) alcoholic drink.
 It is made of sugar cane liquor spiced up with orange and tangerine leaves, anise, and … chicken soup.
 That is right, chicken soup!